gwaredd/reflector/README.md

 robocopy reflector\src\reflector llvm\tools\clang\tools\reflector
 ```

-Add the project to the cmake file, in `llvm/tools/clang/tools/CMakeLists.txt` add ...
+Add the project to cmake

+Edit `llvm/tools/clang/tools/CMakeLists.txt` and add to the end ...
 ```
 add_clang_subdirectory(reflector)
 ```

-To the end of the file, it will now be built as part of the llvm project.
+Reflector will now be built when you build clang.

 **Make the things!**